-- Community-based services, which includes CarePoint our multi-agency, multidisciplinary integrated team which delivers a home-first approach to hospital discharge and admission avoidance; reablement; immediate response and overnight home care; adaptations and loan equipment service; telecare; and seven day social work. - Intermediate Care beds, including bed-based facilities complemented by a community rehabilitation team - Enhanced primary care in care homes - A hospice-at-home service for end of life care - A community falls first responder service - Liaison Psychiatry for working-age adults - Support for people with learning disabilities - Implementation of the Care Act, support for carers, and the provision of advice and information.
+- Community-based services, which includes CarePoint our multi-agency, multidisciplinary integrated team which delivers a home-first approach to hospital discharge and admission avoidance; reablement; immediate response and overnight home care; adaptations and loan equipment service; telecare including falls first responder service; and seven day social work. - Intermediate Care beds, including bed-based facilities complemented by a community rehabilitation team - Enhanced primary care in care homes - A hospice-at-home service for end of life care - Liaison Psychiatry for working-age adults - Support for people with learning disabilities - Implementation of the Care Act, support for carers, and the provision of advice and information.

-The Improved Better Care Fund element will be used to support the social care market, including meeting the costs of paying the Living Wage to staff in care homes and home care.
+The Improved Better Care Fund element will be used to support the social care market, including meeting the costs of paying at least the Living Wage to staff in care homes and home care with movement towards paying the Real Living Wage.
 These investments also support hospital capacity by helping to ensure that discharge services are sufficient to meet demand.

-The Disabled Facilities Grant will be used to enable people to live independently in their own home; minimise risk of injury for customer and carer; revent admission to hospital and long term care; reduce dependency upon high level care packages; improving quality of life and well being; maintain family stability; improve social inclusion; and enhance employment opportunities of the disabled person.
+The Disabled Facilities Grant will be used to enable people to live independently in their own home; minimise risk of injury for customer and carer ; prevent admission to hospital and long term care; reduce dependency upon high level care packages; improving quality of life and wellbeing; maintain family stability; improve social inclusion ; and enhance employment opportunities of the disabled person.

 This plan provides continuity with the previous BCF plan.
 The COVID-19 pandemic has accelerated the provision of hospital discharge services based on a "home-first" approach, which was already under way.
-Our priorities for 2021/22 and beyond are to regain progress in the establishment of the integrated frailty service, which was impacted by the pandemic, and to maintain admission avoidance and hospital discharge services, thus supporting hospital capacity.
+Our priorities for 2022/23 and beyond are to continue the progress in the establishment of the integrated frailty service, which was impacted by the Pandemic, and to maintain admission avoidance and hospital discharge services, thus supporting hospital capacity.